 sDatabase cleansing is the process of identifying and correcting any inaccurate, incomplete, irrelevant or duplicate data.
-It is not only a way to maximise the accuracy of the data in a system but also bring consistency across the database.
+It is not only a way to maximise the accuracy of the data in a system.
+But it also brings consistency across the database.
 An organisation in a data-intensive sector such as banking, insurance, telecommunications, healthcare, and retailers should engage in thorough database cleansing on a regular basis.
-By doing so will ensure that errors in the data can be fixed, enabling a business to reach their customers and establish the best possible relationship with them at a reduced cost.
+By doing so will ensure that errors in the data can be fixed.
+Enabling a business to reach their customers and establish the best possible relationship with them at a reduced cost.
 It is a small tool that plays into achieving successful, meaningful customer relationships.

 The GDPR is designed to strengthen and unify data privacy requirements across the European Union.
-It reinforces citizen’s rights in the digital age and to the new security requirements that accompany this era of the Internet.
-The introduction of the GDPR implies that all companies should revise their procedures, from how they obtain data, to how it is processed, stored and protected.
+It reinforces citizen’s rights in the digital age.
+The new security requirements that accompany this era of the Internet.
+The introduction of the GDPR implies that all companies should revise their procedures.
+Companies should change how they obtain, process, store and protect data.
 Explicit consent is a cornerstone of the GDPR, the data owner must give explicit consent in the form of a statement or clear affirmative action for a company to include them in their customer database and must have explicitly opted in to receive marketing communications, whether by email, phone or post.

-Scenario 2: In the same above scenario, both duplicate contacts contain his email address.
+In the same above scenario, both duplicate contacts contain his email address.
 You send a promotional email to Robert O’Neill.
 However only one of your contacts show that he has opted out of email communications from your company.
 Once again, Robert is angered and you have unknowingly broken GDPR regulations.

 These are only two scenarios out of multiple that could unknowingly occur and leave your company breaking GDPR regulations.
 They highlight the importance of taking the GDPR changes with a serious outlook and the importance of employing effective database cleansing methodologies to protect your business.
 GDPR changes should be welcomed as an opportunity to audit, review and organise your company data, creating a clean house for the information you store.